zachgoll/tic-tac-toe-subscriber-refactor/REFACTOR_NOTES.md

 In larger web applications, keeping client and DB state in-sync is important and often facilitated via external libraries (like [react-query](https://react-query-v3.tanstack.com/)).

-In this Tic Tac Toe game, instead synchronizing our client state to a database, we will be syncing it to `localStorage`, which will act as our DB.
+In this Tic Tac Toe game, instead synchronizing our client state to a database, we will be syncing it to `localStorage`, which will act as our "DB".

 For some foundational concepts on state management, the Redux documentation provides some great overviews of [_why_ we need to manage state](https://redux.js.org/understanding/thinking-in-redux/motivation) and some [best practices for managing state](https://redux.js.org/style-guide/#priority-a-rules-essential) in an application.
 While some could argue Redux has fallen out of favor in the past few years (React has its own way of managing state), it still has some great documentation and is a great place to learn from.